 The most frequently researched aspect of the relationship between BPD and bipolar disorder has been the frequency of their co-occurrence.
-Several reviews have estimated a 20% overlap in diagnostic frequency.3 That is, approximately 20% of patients with bipolar disorder have comorbid BPD and approximately 20% of patients with BPD have bipolar disorder.
-Thus, while only a minority, there is a meaningful number of patients who are diagnosed with both disorders.
+Several reviews report an estimated 20% overlap in diagnostic frequency.3 That is, approximately 20% of patients with bipolar disorder have comorbid BPD and approximately 20% of patients with BPD have bipolar disorder.
+Thus, while only a minority, there is a meaningful number of patients with a comorbid diagnosis.

 Meanwhile, reviews and commentaries have focused on identifying clinical characteristics that distinguish the two disorders to help with differential diagnosis.
 This approach implies that the diagnosis is an either/or decision.
 Framing the discussion as a dichotomous choice underplays the fact that one-fifth of patients have both disorders.
-The almost exclusive focus on differential diagnosis might discourage clinicians from making both diagnoses, when appropriate, and could result in overlooking an important comorbidity in patients with the greatest need.
+The almost exclusive focus on differential diagnosis might discourage clinicians from making both diagnoses when appropriate and can result in overlooking an important comorbidity in patients with the greatest need.

-Frias, Baltasar, and Birmaher4 recently reviewed the literature on the clinical impact of one disorder on the other.
-Overall, they found that there have been far more studies comparing patients who have bipolar disorder with and without BPD than there have been of patients with BPD who do and do not have bipolar disorder.
-Frias et al. found that amongst patients with bipolar disorder, those with comorbid BPD reported more mood episodes, an earlier age of onset of bipolar disorder, greater suicidality, greater hostility, and a higher prevalence of substance abuse.
-Of note, they found little research examined treatment response, psychosocial functioning, time unemployed, receiving disability payments, or prospectively observed longitudinal course.
+Frias and colleagues4 reviewed the literature on the clinical impact of one disorder on the other.
+Overall, they found that there have been far more studies that compared patients who have bipolar disorder with and without BPD than there have been of patients with BPD who do and do not have bipolar disorder.
+The researchers also noticed that amongst patients with bipolar disorder, those with comorbid BPD reported more mood episodes, an earlier age of onset of bipolar disorder, greater suicidality, greater hostility, and a higher prevalence of substance abuse.
+Of note, they found little research that examined treatment response, psychosocial functioning, time unemployed, disability payments, or prospectively observed longitudinal course.

 1. Dunner DL.
 Clinical consequences of under-recognized bipolar spectrum disorder.
 Bipolar Disord.
 2003;5:456-463.